libjpeg-turbo/buildscripts/README.md

 the DMG (<http://www.cmake.org>) and add **/Applications/CMake.app/Contents/bin** to the `PATH`.

-GCC 5 (installed through MacPorts or Homebrew)
+GCC 5 (installed through MacPorts or Homebrew.)
+The build scripts need this in order to produce 32-bit (i386) libjpeg-turbo binaries for OS X/macOS.

 Xcode 7.2.x (available at <https://developer.apple.com/downloads> --
 Apple ID required.)
-The build scripts need this in order to produce bitcode-enabled libjpeg-turbo binaries for iOS.
 Xcode should be installed under **/Applications/Xcode72.app**.

 Apple Java for OS X (needed in order to test the 32-bit x86 build)